asce1001/mywebclass-agile-docs/documentation/templates/theme/initiatives/epics/stories/tasks/task_template.md

 User Story: Create privacy policies

 Description: 1.
-Draft a privacy policies with all the relevant information.
+Draft a privacy policies like GDPR and ADA with all the relevant information.
              2. Create a tab of privacy policy where in a user can read it

 Assigned To: TBD